 Pre-Norm vs Post-Norm

-ViT uses pre-norm: LayerNorm is applied before each sub-layer.
-Pre-norm stabilizes training, especially for deeper models, because the residual path remains unnormalized -- gradients flow through the identity connection without being scaled by normalization.
+ViT applies LayerNorm before each sub-layer (pre-norm), not after.
+This stabilizes training for deeper models because the residual path stays unnormalized -- gradients flow through the identity connection without being rescaled.

 GELU Activation

-GELU provides a smooth approximation to ReLU, avoiding the sharp zero-gradient region, and has become standard in Transformer architectures.
+GELU smoothly approximates ReLU, avoiding the hard zero-gradient cutoff.
+It has become the default activation in Transformer architectures.

 The Residual Connection